 The film then moves into the modern world, in which Patch goes solo freelance and falls in with evil toy manufacturer BZ (John Lithgow).
 BZ wants to corner the world market in toys and of course eliminate the need for poor old Santa Claus, making him redundant.

 Santa Claus: The Movie has a lovely cast who are all up for it.
-Burgess Meredith (taking over from James Cagney who was too weak to film the role written for him) plays Ancient Elf, Judy Cornwell is Anya Claus, Jeffrey Kramer is Towzer and TV’s It Ain’t Half Hot Mum stars Melvyn Hayes and Don Estelle are Goober and Groot.
+Burgess Meredith (taking over from James Cagney who was too weak to film the role written for him) plays Ancient Elf, Judy Cornwell is Anya Claus, Jeffrey Kramer is Towzer, and TV’s It Ain’t Half Hot Mum stars Melvyn Hayes and Don Estelle are Goober and Groot.

 Its huge ($50 million) budget paid for a gorgeous production with breathtaking sets.
 And the Henry Mancini score and five new songs with lyrics by Leslie Bricusse are particularly appealing – Every Christmas Eve (sung by Aled Jones), Making Toys, It’s Christmas Again, Patch!
 Natch! and Thank You, Santa!.
 Sheena Easton performs Christmas All Over the World and Kajagoogoo perform Nick Beggs’s Shouldn’t Do That.
-Everybody goes to it with zest and enthusiasm.

 Even if the first half is much the better, this sweet, cute film is always more than entertaining enough to keep children and seasonally tolerant adults entirely contented and in a jolly good mood around Christmas time.